riquiofficial/taylor_hopkinson_challenge/readme.md

 ## Usage

-clone this repo and ensure you have the Back End and Front End dependancies installed above.
+clone this repo and ensure you have the Bacend and Frontend dependancies installed above.

 `git clone https://github.com/riquiofficial/taylor_hopkinson_challenge.git

+`cd taylor_hopkinson_challenge`

 `python manage.py runserver`

 In a new terminal:

-`cd frontend`
+`cd frontend/test`

 `npm install`

 `npm start`

-When your browser opens, you should a the solution to the challenge!
+When your browser opens, you should see a the solution to the challenge!